Navidfoumani/Series2Vec/README.md

 # Series2Vec
-### Update
-This is a PyTorch implementation of Similarity-based learning: A contrastive learning inspired self-supervised method for time series
+This is a PyTorch implementation of
+**Series2Vec: Similarity-based Self-supervised Representation Learning for Time Series Classification**.
+### Code Update: [22.03.2024]
+#### Note:
+If you downloaded the code prior to the latest update, please ensure to update to the current version as it is consistent with the paper.

 <p align="center">
     <img src="Fig/Series2Vec_01.png">
 </p>